Cadets displaying the American Flag for Military Appreciation Day at Bobcat Stadium

 In addition to the outstanding food and comradery, the Dining Out also features a keynote military speaker, an awards ceremony, and a cadet-made movie highlighting the year's activities.

 Throughout the years the Bobcat Battalion has had several social activities open to all cadets.
-These events include 'Brown Jug' intramural sports, the Fall and Spring BBQ, Army ROTC Ski Day, Catapalooza rock climbing, and Halloween PT to name a few.
+These events include 'Brown Jug' intramural sports, the Fall and Spring BBQ, Army ROTC Ski Day, Catapalooza rock climbing, a New Year's social with the PMS, and Halloween PT to name a few.

 If you are having trouble accessing the templates after attempting to login please contact MSU Web Communications.